Casino Raiders: Plot

-Crab Chan (Andy Lau) and Sam Law (Alan Tam) are a pair of renowned professional gamblers who are best friends.
-One day, a tycoon named Lung (Charles Heung) summons the two of them to his casino in Lake Tahoe to crack a scam led by a pair of Japanese gamblers, Kung (Hagiwara Kenzo) and his son Taro (Lung Fong).
-There, Crab and Sam also meet Koyan Tong (Idy Chan), a rich heiress from Hong Kong who is on vacation in the United States.
+Crab Chan and Sam Law are professional gamblers and best friends.
+A tycoon named Lung summons them to his casino in Lake Tahoe to help uncover a scam led by a pair of Japanese gamblers, Kung and his son Taro.
+There, Crab and Sam also meet Koyan Tong, a rich heiress from Hong Kong who is on vacation.
 Koyan and Sam also develop a relationship.

-After the three of them return to Hong Kong, Sam is being hunted down by triads who were sent by Kung to seek revenge.
-Fortunately, Sam is rescued by Crab.
-However, this leads to Crab severely injuring his left hand, which affects his gambling skills.
+After the three of them return to Hong Kong, Sam is hunted down by triads members who were sent by Kung to seek revenge.
+Although Crab catches wind of this and races to save Sam, he suffers a severe injury to his left hand, which affects his gambling skills.

-Koyan introduces her father to Sam, who is arranged to work in his future father-in-law's company.
-There, Sam also ruins the Kungs' plan to scheme money from Mr Tong, and Kung therefore hires more killers to kill Sam, and this time, he becomes injured and hospitalised.
-Mr Tong demands him to give up gambling which Sam promised to do.
-At Sam and Koyan's engagement, Crab brings his girlfriend Bo Bo (Rosamund Kwan) to congratulate the two while also finding out that Sam had decided to go straight.
-Sam wanted Crab to come help him in the company or lend money to start some decent business.
-Crab rejects these offers, citing that his English is not as good as Sam's, while in actuality, Crab did not want to give up gambling.
+Koyan introduces her father to Sam, who gives Sam a job in his company.
+Sam ruins the Kungs' plan to scheme money from Mr Tong, and Kung hires more thugs to attack Sam.
+Sam is hospitalised after an attack, and Mr Tong demands he give up gambling.
+At Sam and Koyan's engagement, Crab brings his girlfriend Bo Bo to congratulate the two, and is surprised to find that Sam had decided to go straight.
+Feeling hurt, Crab leaves the party early.

-One day, Crab goes to a casino and sees Taro, since the casino was owned by him.
-Taro wanted to gamble with Crab with a bet of HK$3 million, but the police unexpectedly break in.
-Although they are not prosecuted because Taro's stake was thrown outside, it is revealed that most of Crab's stakes were counterfeit bills and Taro feels offended.
-Taro retaliates by kidnapping Koyan and challenges Crab to retrieve her.
-At this time, Sam is doing business with his father in-law in Australia, so Crab temporarily abandons his plan to immigrate to Brazil with Bo Bo and goes to confront Taro.
-Not only does Taro insult and rape Koyan, he also shoots and kills Bo Bo, who came to back up Crab before a fight between Crab and Taro's henchmen ensued.
-In order to rescue Koyan, Crab is forced to pick between two glasses of wine, one of which contains poison.
-Kung is convinced that Crab has made the right choice and lets them leave, but Crab succumbs to the poison after he and Koyan escape.
+Crab goes to a casino that turns out to be owned by Taro.
+They gamble, and Taro bets HK$3 million.
+Before the bet can be completed, the police raid the casino.
+Crab grabs the case containing Taro's stake and throws it out a window.
+The police open Crab's case and find most of his stake is made up of counterfeit bills.
+An angry Taro kidnaps Koyan.
+Sam is away doing business with his father in-law in Australia, so Crab, who was planning to leave for Brazil with Bo Bo, goes to confront Taro.
+During the confrontation, Taro shoots and kills Bo Bo.
+In order to rescue Koyan, Crab is forced to pick between three glasses of wine, two of which contain poison.
+Kung is convinced that Crab has made the right choice and lets them leave, but Crab, a gambler to the end, was bluffing.
+The pair escape and Crab succumbs to the poison.